Random Ising chain in transverse and longitudinal fields: Strong disorder RG study: SDRG calculations

 \subsubsection{Strong field decimation}

-In this case, the largest local term is associated to a site, say $i$ and the corresponding parameter of the one-site Hamiltonian is $\gamma_i$.
+In this case, the largest local term is associated to a site, say $i$ as illustrated in figure~\ref{fig_0}, and the corresponding parameter of the one-site Hamiltonian is $\gamma_i$.
 Due to the large gap this site does not contribute to the longitudinal magnetisation and therefore it is eliminated.
-The longitudinal magnetic field, however should be transformed at the remaining neighbouring sites.
-To calculate the new renormalized coupling between the remaining sites $i-1$ and $i+1$ we calculate energy levels with fixed spins at these sites.
-Denoting by $s_{i\pm1}=+$ ($-$) a $\uparrow$ ($\downarrow$) boundary state, the eigenvalue problem with different boundary conditions has the lowest energy as:
+However, the longitudinal magnetic field should be transformed at the remaining neighbouring sites.
+To calculate the new renormalized coupling between the remaining sites $i-1$ and $i+1$, we calculate the energy levels with fixed spins at these sites.
+Denoting by $s_{i\pm1}=+$($-$) and $\uparrow$($\downarrow$) the boundary state, the eigenvalue problem with different boundary conditions has the lowest energy:

 The renormalised coupling between the remaining sites is given by:

 where the last relation is calculated perturbatively.